Welcome to the King County District Court Regional Mental Health Court

 What is unique about this program?

 Defendants with mental illness have specialized needs.
 Their illnesses require continuity of care, access to treatment, and access to medication.
 The King County Regional Mental Health Court seeks to increase effective cooperation between two systems that have traditionally not worked closely together- the mental health treatment system and the criminal justice system.
-This therapeutic court provides mentally ill offenders with access to public mental health treatment services in order to increase the quality of life for mentally ill offenders, promote reduced recidivism, and improve community safety.
+Our mission is to engage, support and facilitate the sustained stability of individuals with mental health disorders within the criminal justice system, while reducing recidivism and increasing community safety.
 Using a wraparound approach, the Regional Mental Health Court team meets frequently with the offender to assess needs, provide positive feedback and problem solving, and require accountability for non-compliance with treatment and probation conditions.

 Who is on the Regional Mental Health Court team?